JimDanner/definitelytyped-thunderbird-webext-browser/README.md

 # DefinitelyTyped Thunderbird WebExt Browser

 Script to generate type definitions and documentation for the development of WebExtension add-ons for Mozilla Thunderbird.
 The generated files can be used in [IDE](## "integrated development environment")s like VS Code and WebStorm.
+They are available for installation as `@types/thunderbird-webext-browser`.

 This generator is derived from [definitelytyped-firefox-webext-browser](https://github.com/jsmnbom/definitelytyped-firefox-webext-browser), a generator for the type definitions for development of Firefox add-ons, made by [Jasmin Bom](https://github.com/jsmnbom).

 ## Usage
-*You should only need to do this if you wanna update the definitions; to just use them, download the resulting definition file from the OUTPUT directory.
-See [below](#4-use-the-definitions-or-submit-them-to-definitelytyped) for usage.*
+*You should only need to do this if you wanna update the definitions; to just use them, download the resulting definition file from the OUTPUT directory (see [below](#4-use-the-definitions-or-submit-them-to-definitelytyped) for usage) or install the definition package `@types/thunderbird-webext-browser` in the manner provided by your development environment.*

 ### 1. Clone, install, and compile to JavaScript
 On a machine that has node.js and npm, download the project files.
 For example,